 Health Insurance and Other Benefits

-However, self-employed individuals and independent contractors may be able to purchase health insurance and other benefits for you through the Affordable Health Care Act (Obamacare) or through organizations like the Chamber of Commerce or others groups that provide benefits for self-employed workers and small business.
+However, self-employed individuals and independent contractors may be able to purchase health insurance and other benefits for you through the individual Health Insurance Marketplace or through organizations like the Chamber of Commerce or other groups that provide benefits for self-employed workers and small businesses.

 While there are many positives to being self-employed such as choosing your own hours (full or part-time), shortening or completely avoiding your commute, focusing on career objectives that matter most to you, being able to work remotely and tax deductions, one of the downfalls is that benefits usually included in salaried work must be paid for out-of-pocket.